Reviewed by Sameera

-The Cleansing Clay Peel ($47 in the shop) is a clay-based mask brought to us by Living Nature, another fascinating natural line out of New Zealand.
-Its all-natural products are created using botanicals native to New Zealand, over 80% of which are found nowhere else in the world, according to the brand.
+The Living Nature Cleansing Clay Peel ($35) is a clay-based mask brought to us by another fascinating natural line out of New Zealand.
+Liviing Nature's all-natural products are created using botanicals native to New Zealand, over 80% of which are found nowhere else in the world, according to the brand.
 The uniqueness and relative rarity of its hero ingredients, such as manuka oil and totarol, piqued my interest and prompted me to tear open the box and slather the mask on as soon as I received it in the mail.
 That’s where some confusion started….

 The fact that the product is called a peel is quite confusing, especially when looking at the ingredients list.
 While the product is filled with beneficial ingredients, including halloysite clay (to absorb toxins and impurities); manuka oil and tea tree oil (both of which provide antibacterial, anti-fungal and anti-inflammatory benefits that are great for acne-prone skin); vitamin E and wheat germ oil (to nourish and protect the skin); and totarol (which provides potent anti-microbial and antioxidant benefits to the skin), there is nothing in the ingredients list that “peels” or provides enzymatic/chemical exfoliation activity.
 So while I was quite impressed by the ingredients list, I was left a bit confused as to why they would refer to the product as a peel.